S-chahine/quote-machine/README.md

 - Generate a new quote
 - Copy the quote to the clipboard
-- Share it to social platforms (X, Instagram, TikTok, etc.)
+- Share it to social platforms (X, Instagram, and Facebook)

 ---